shneoh/k3s_infra_training/day2/lab8/README.md

 ### 1️⃣ Login to Kibana Dashboard

-* in case you need the password and the default username `elastic`
+* in case you need the password, run the below command and the default username `elastic`
 ```sh
 kubectl get secret efk-es-elastic-user -n logging -o go-template='{{.data.elastic | base64decode}}'
 ```